fermga/TNFR-LFS/docs/cli.md

 ``out/<baseline-stem>/modal_resonance.json`` (configurable via the ``paths.output_dir`` setting) so external tooling can reuse the Sense Index heatmap and modal resonance analysis without re-running the CLI.

+Each microsector entry under ``filtered_measures`` now embeds a nested ``cphi`` block mirroring the :class:`~tnfr_lfs.core.metrics.CPHIReport`.
+The export includes the red/amber/green thresholds and the ``optimal`` flag so downstream dashboards can reuse the same tyre-health semantics shown in the HUD without deriving bands manually.

 When a configuration pack is available the JSON exporter also emits ``car`` and ``tnfr_targets`` sections.
 The former mirrors the metadata